 Instruction to TGbe Editor: Update 11be D2.1.1 P689L25 as shown below:

-B0–B16 of Table 36-36 are U-SIG Overflow bits for non-OFDMA transmission to a single user and non-OFDMA transmission to multiple users.
+B0–B16 of Table 36-36 are U-SIG Overflow bits for an EHT SU transmission and non-OFDMA transmission to multiple users.
 Both the U-SIG Overflow bits and Number Of Non-OFDMA Users subfields are duplicated in each content channel.

-For non-OFDMA transmission to a single user, if BCC is applied, then the LDPC Extra Symbol Segment field is set to 0 to indicate an LDPC extra symbol segment is not present.
+For an EHT SU transmission using BCC, the LDPC Extra Symbol Segment field is set to 0 to indicate that an LDPC extra symbol segment is not present.

 36.3.12.8.5 User Specific field